Die Cetina Quelle: Die Perspektive ist entscheidend

-Maybe this viral video has appeared in your feed, in which a whale suddenly gasps for air from a small mystical lake in Croatia?
-How's that?
-This mysterious lake made us curious and we wanted to get to the bottom of it.
-Of course we didn't find a whale (surprise, surprise), but I was allowed to swim in the coldest water of my life.
-Livin' for the gram...or something like that.
+Maybe this viral video has already appeared in your feed in which a whale suddenly comes up for air from a small, mystical lake in Croatia?
+How do things like that work?
+This mysterious lake aroused our curiosity and we wanted to get to the bottom of the matter.
+Of course (surprise, surprise) we didn't find a whale, but I was still able to swim in the coldest water of my life.
+Livin' for the grief...or something.
 But what is this actually about?
-We are talking about the spectacular Cetina spring, a very popular tourist destination in Croatia.
-The source is located in the picturesque Dinara Mountains and rises from the Cetina River.
-The area around the spring is known for its beautiful scenery and offers numerous opportunities for hiking, rafting and other nature activities.

 With a length of over 100 km, the Cetina is one of the largest rivers in Croatia, more precisely in the Dalmatia region.
 At an altitude of 385 m, the river rises from a 115 m deep spring near the village of Cetina of the same name.